OP5dev/TF-via-PR/README.md

 ### How does encryption work?

-Before the workflow uploads the plan file as an artifact, it can be encrypted with a passphrase (e.g., `${{ secrets.PASSPHRASE }}`) to prevent exposure of sensitive data using `plan-encrypt` input.
-This is done with [OpenSSL](https://docs.openssl.org/master/man1/openssl-enc/ "OpenSSL encryption documentation.")'s symmetric stream counter mode encryption with salt and pbkdf2.
+Before the workflow uploads the plan file as an artifact, it can be encrypted-at-rest with a passphrase using `plan-encrypt` input to prevent exposure of sensitive data (e.g., `${{ secrets.PASSPHRASE }}`).
+This is done with [OpenSSL](https://docs.openssl.org/master/man1/openssl-enc/ "OpenSSL encryption documentation.")'s symmetric stream counter mode ([256 bit AES in CTR](https://docs.openssl.org/3.3/man1/openssl-enc/#supported-ciphers:~:text=192/256%20bit-,AES%20in%20CTR%20mode,-aes%2D%5B128%7C192)) encryption with salt and pbkdf2.

 In order to decrypt the plan file locally, use the following commands after downloading the artifact (adding a whitespace before `openssl` to prevent recording the command in shell history):